Secondary navigation: People section

 Wilde, R. de, Vermeulen, N. & M. Reithler (2003).
 Bezeten van Genen; Een essay over de innovatieoorlog rondom genetisch gemodificeerd voesel.
 [Possesed by Genes.
 An essay on the innovation war around genetically modified food].
 Background study Netherlands Scientific Council for Government Policy, vol. 117.
 The Hague: Sdu Publishers.

-Hackett, EJ, Parker, JN, Vermeulen, N, Penders, B (forthcoming) ‘The Social and Epistemic Organization of Scientific Work’ in Felt E U, Fouché R, Miller C and Smith-Doerr L (eds), ‘Handbook of Science and Technology Studies’, The MIT Press, Cambridge, MA, USA
+Hackett, EJ, Parker, JN, Vermeulen, N, Penders, B (2016) ‘The Social and Epistemic Organization of Scientific Work’ in Felt E U, Fouché R, Miller C and Smith-Doerr L (eds), ‘Handbook of Science and Technology Studies’, The MIT Press, Cambridge, MA, USA

 Vermeulen, N (2015) ‘From Virus to Vaccine: Projectification of Science in the VIRGO Consortium’ in Penders, B, Vermeulen, N and Parker, JN (Eds), ‘Collaboration across Health Research and Medical Care: Healthy Collaboration’, Ashgate, Aldershot, Surrey, pp 31‑58